-Nina Bennet studied Philosophy and English at UEA, Norwich, before embarking on post-graduate study in singing and Early Music performance at the Royal College of Music, London.
-Whilst there, she sang in masterclasses with Sarah Walker, Emma Kirkby, Catherine Bott, Michael Chance, and Jane Manning.
+The versatile lyric soprano Nina Bennet studied Philosophy and English, before embarking on post-graduate study in singing and Early Music performance at the Royal College of Music, London.

-On the Concert platform Nina has sung Haydn's Creation and Nelson Mass, Mozart's Coronation Mass, Requiem and the C Minor Mass under Jeremy Backhouse in Guildford Cathedral.
-She has also performed Haydn's Little Organ Mass and Faure's Requiem with the City of London Sinfonia, Bach's B Minor Mass and Monteverdi's Vespers with Charivari Agreable in St John's Smith Square, Bach's Christmas Oratorio with Peter Schreier, also in St John's, and Vivaldi's Gloria with the Royal Philharmonic Orchestra.
+Concert platform performances include Haydn’s Creation and Nelson Mass, Mozart’s Coronation Mass and the C Minor Mass under Jeremy Backhouse in Guildford Cathedral.
+She has also performed Haydn’s Little Organ Mass and Faure’s Requiem with the City of London Sinfonia, Bach’s B Minor Mass and Monteverdi’s Vespers with Charivari Agreable in St John’s Smith Square, Bach’s Christmas Oratorio with Peter Schreier, also in St John’s, and Vivaldi’s Gloria with the Royal Philharmonic Orchestra.
 Most recently, she sang Beethoven’s Missa Solemnis and Tippett’s Child of Our Time in Cadogan Hall under Ben Palmer, and Mozart’s Requiem under Hillary Campbell in Bristol Cathedral.

 Nina is becoming increasingly in demand in contemporary and 20th Century music, performing Birtwistle’s Nine Settings of Celan with Kokoro, the Bournemouth Symphony Orchestra’s contemporary group, and Schoenberg’s Pierrot Lunaire with Sequenza at the Oxford Lieder Festival.
 She performed the European premiere of Sebastian Currier’s Vocalissimus, also with Kokoro, and sang in a staged performance of Birtwistle’s Yan Tan Tethera at the Barbican with the Britten Sinfonia.